-Meets relationship test. (auto-calc) Answered Yes only if the relationship you son, daughter, grandchild, stepchild, brother, sister, stepbrother, stepsister, half brother, half sister, neice, nephew, foster child,
+Meets relationship test. (auto-calc) Answered Yes only if the relationship to you is son, daughter, grandchild, stepchild, brother, sister, stepbrother, stepsister, half brother, sister, half neice, nephew, foster child, or a descendant of one of them.
+Dependent married, the qualichild